sleepymustache/routed/README.md

 Getting Started
 -------------------------------------------------------------------------------
 sleepyMUSTACHE is ready to go out of the box.
-Configuration is done in the *settings.php* file.
+Configuration is done in the *src/settings.php* file.
 There you can define your dev/stage/live environments and debugging preferences.

 Whats included?
 -------------------------------------------------------------------------------